Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Summary

-Albeit these are only examples chosen to illustrate the impact of improved and adapted data analysis strategies, they representatively demonstrate, for a wide range of applications that the success of the HL-LHC - and therefore the entire high-energy physics programme - may well hinge on the use of novel reconstruction techniques, e.g.\ jet substructure observables, machine-learning and matrix-element methods, and the focus on signal-rich exclusive phase space regions.
-This poses well-known challenges for the experimental community in accessing such information, e.g. particle reconstruction, tracking and calibration.
-Thus, a wide effort from the experimental particle physics community is dedicated to the development of these tools and advanced data analysis methods, already showing a breaking of the \rL scaling in present analyses.
+Albeit these are only examples chosen to illustrate the impact of improved and adapted data analysis strategies, they representatively demonstrate, for a wide range of applications that the success of the HL-LHC - and therefore the entire high-energy physics programme - may well hinge on the use of novel reconstruction techniques, \eg jet substructure observables, machine-learning and matrix-element methods, and the focus on signal-rich exclusive phase space regions.
+This poses well-known challenges for the experimental community in accessing such information through advances in tracking, calibration and particle reconstruction, for example.
+Furthermore, theoretical progress is crucial for the reduction of modelling and theory uncertainties, which are limiting the sensitivity of high-precision measurements already today.
+Thus, a wide effort from the experimental and theoretical particle physics communities is dedicated to the development of novel tools, calculations, and advanced data analysis methods, already showing a breaking of the \rL scaling in present analyses.

-Therefore, the implications of these findings suggest a change in how sensitivity is estimated for future collider experiments.
+Therefore, the implications of these findings suggest a change in how sensitivity is estimated for future collider experiments, by broadening these studies with unexplored final states, more differential measurements, and modern analysis techniques as more data becomes available.
 Our research indicates that the HL-LHC could be significantly more potent in probing the fundamental aspects of particle physics than previously anticipated.
-Thus, the findings dispel the myth of $\rL$ scaling and call for reevaluating experimental strategies and data analysis techniques, encouraging the scientific community to look beyond conventional assumptions and explore the full potential of the High-Luminosity LHC.
+Thus, the findings dispel the myth of $\rL$ scaling and call for reevaluating experimental strategies and data analysis techniques, encouraging the scientific community to look beyond conventional assumptions and explore the full potential of the HL-LHC.